arkui-x/docs/en/release-notes/ArkUI-X-v1.0.0-alpha.md

 >**NOTE**
 >
->The ArkUI-X 0.1.0 Beta version is the first preview version for the ArkUI-X project.
+>The ArkUI-X 1.0.0 Alpha version is the first preview version for the ArkUI-X project.
 It only provides implementation for the APIs listed in [OpenHarmony APIs with Cross-Platform Support](../application-dev/reference/apis/readme.md).

 ### Project Build